Need to talk? Call 1800 882 436.

 Key facts

-• Congenital heart disease (CHD) involves a group of different heart problems that are present at birth.
+• Congenital heart disease (CHD) are a group of different heart problems that are present at birth.

-• These problems can include abnormalities of the heart itself, the heart valves or major blood vessels leading to or away from the heart.
+• They can include problems with: the structure of the heart, the heart valves or the major blood vessels.

-• CHD can be caused by a combination of environmental and genetic factors.
+• CHD can be caused by a mix of environmental and genetic factors.

-• Some cases of CHD can be seen with an ultrasound during pregnancy.
+• Some cases of CHD can be seen with an ultrasound scan during pregnancy.

-• Your baby’s treatment plan will depend on the type and severity of their heart problem.
+• Your baby's treatment will depend on the type and severity of their heart problem.

 What is congenital heart disease?